Vorkurt/ngx-liburg/projects/ngx-liburg/README.md

 # Footer
   Flag to show  `FooterAmount` on the table state Label footer to custom
+  FooterColumn send what column you want to make reduce

 # and enjoy at this beautiful library